Tartan 33 Used Boat Review

 Aft of the icebox is a sit-down chart table.
 The working surface is a reasonable size, and the outboard locker could be sacrificed for the installation of electronics.

 While there is a contoured, upholstered seat for the nav station, it does not exactly face the chart table, and it is offset from the center of the table.
-The navigator has to make a bit of a stretch to reach the outboard part of the table, or to use any electronics that might be mounted outboard.
+The navigator has to twist at an awkward angle to reach the outboard part of the table, or to use any electronics mounted outboard.

 Aft of the nav station is a big double quarterberth.
 A drop-in insert which covers the nav station seat forms the head of the inboard portion of the quarterberth, although the berth can be used as a single without disturbing the navigator.
 This is basically the same quarterberth layout used in the Tartan 37.
-Awkward on the 37, it’s a bit more acceptable on a smaller boat where space is at even more of a premium.
+We thought it a bit awkward on the bigger boat, but it’s a bit more acceptable on a smaller boat where space is at even more of a premium.

 Most owners who have lived with the interior for some time find it quite workable.
 A top Tartan dealer told us, however, that he has definitely seen buyer resistance to it.
 Certainly the redesigned interior of the Tartan 34 is substantially better.